-I don’t know if it’s a Texas or Southern thing, but I love me some beef jerky.
-I will take it anyway I can get it too and in any flavor.
+I don’t know if it’s a Texas or Southern thing, but I love me some beef jerky, especially this spicy ranch beef jerky.
+I will take it any way I can get it too and in any flavor.
 We go to the big bulk store (aka Sam’s Club) when we want to stock up on the stuff.

-Of course I love making my own beef jerky.
+Of course, I love making my own beef jerky.
 I remember my dad making his own since I was a kid.
-I always loved when it was beef jerky making time.
+I always loved it when it was beef jerky making time.
 It really tests your patience when cooking beef jerky.
-The stuff takes all day to cook, but so worth it in the end.
+This stuff takes all day to cook, but so worth it in the end.

-So what other flavor would I make other than a spicy ranch.
-If you have read my past posts you know I’m obsessed with spicy stuff and all things with ranch.
+So what other flavors would I make other than a spicy ranch?
+If you have read my past posts you know I’m obsessed with spicy stuff and all things with ranch, like spicy ranch Jalapeno dip!
 The ranch thing is a total Texan thing.

 Now just lay your meat out on the racks of the dehydrator, making sure to not overlap any pieces and turn the heat on all the way on your machine and let it cook.
 About every hour I like to rotate the racks moving the bottom one to the top.
 The heat comes from the lid so the top one usually gets the most so rotating them gives you an even cook.

-Some pieces will cook faster than other.
+Some pieces will cook faster than others.
 This is usually the small or thinner pieces.
 After about 5 hours I start checking the different pieces and pick out the ones that are fully cooked.
-No reason to over cook them.
+No reason to overcook them.
 I store my jerky in a plastic bag.
 I put them in the bag but let them cool off before closing it.

-For some reason homemade jerky tastes so much better than store bought and now you can make your own right at home.
+For some reason, homemade jerky tastes so much better than store-bought and now you can make your own right at home.
 Play around with different flavors.
 The number of flavors are endless.
-You will be warned that once you make your jerky it won’t be around for long.
+You will be warned that once you make this spicy ranch beef jerky it won’t be around for long.